microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 Get-AzSubscription

-Run **Select-AzSubscription -Subscription \'\<guid\>\'** replacing the subscription guid with the ID from your desired subscription -- note that this value will just be listed as ID, not TenantId.
+Run **Select-AzSubscription -Subscription \'\<guid\>\'** replacing the subscription guid with the ID from your desired subscription - note that this value will just be listed as ID, not TenantId.

 The guid is alphanumeric characters in the form, xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx .

-Select-AzSubscription --Subscription \'\<Id\>\'
+Select-AzSubscription -Subscription \'\<Id\>\'

 ### Create a new Resource Group